-- Read the quote from the saint at the beginning of the chapter and the Scripture passage in the text: James 5:19-20.
-Discuss how they relate to the topic of the lesson. - Activity - Skits Break the students into groups and allow them to develop a skit that they will present to the class demonstrating a Spiritual Work of Mercy.
+- Students should complete the chapter review page at the end of the chapter. - When students have completed the chapter review, correct it as a class.
+Be sure to check for any questions students may still have. - Activity - Skits Break the students into groups and allow them to develop a skit that they will present to the class demonstrating a Spiritual Work of Mercy.
 Perhaps privately assign one to each group, and see if the rest of the class can identify it.

-Note: This activity may take more than one day, so you may want to assign it the class session before you plan to have the students present, so they can begin to plan, and in case they want to bring props from home.

-Close in prayer, and encourage students to share with their families what they learned.
+- Note: This activity may take more than one day, so you may want to assign it the day before you plan to have them present, so they can begin to plan, and in case they want to bring props from home. - Close in prayer and encourage students to share with their families what they learned this week.